-EthicAI is a project by the Goethe-Institutes in Athens, Bucharest, Ankara, Sarajevo, Sofia and Zagreb.
+EthicAI=LabsEthicAI=Labs is a joint project by the Goethe-Institutes in Athens, Bucharest, Ankara, Sarajevo, Sofia, and Zagreb.

 The project’s goal is to open a cross-genre space for critical conversation on AI and ethics in Southeast Europe.
 The main focus of the project is the ethical issues related to the development and use of artificial intelligence and machine learning technologies.
 From opportunities for technological advancement and making life easier to threats such as surveillance, violation of privacy and personal data, propaganda, and fake news – these and many other topics are discussed by researchers, artists, programmers, and others.

 The intersections between AI and ethics are at the core of EthicAI=Labs focus and research.
 The project was launched in 2021, when Goethe-Institutes from Southeastern Europe selected 18 young professionals in the arts, technology, and humanities to explore the topic and implement collaborative projects.
 The results were 6 projects that were presented at the EthicAI=FORUM in November 2021 and then collected in a publication.

 The second round of EthicAI=Labs combines online and offline activities aiming to create a cross-genre space for critical conversation on AI and ethics in Southeast Europe.

 Among the topics tackled in the project is the interrelation of AI with creativity, natural language processing, chatbots, bias, and healthcare.

 The scope of the project is interdisciplinary, and the format is an open laboratory for cross-genre experiments.
 The project participants are young professionals and students from the fields of art, humanities, and technology based in Bosnia and Herzegovina, Bulgaria, Croatia, Greece, and Romania.
 They are invited to share and elaborate on their understanding and contribution to the research topics from the point of view of ethics in the context of politics, economics, and culture.